Emotions and emotional development: gifted and talented children

 - playgroups – for younger children

-- interest-based groups for older children and teenagers – for example, youth band, drama class, Scouts or Girl Guides groups
+- interest-based groups for older children and teenagers – for example, youth band, drama class, chess club, Scouts or Girl Guides groups

 - groups and programs for gifted and talented children.

 Behaviour: gifted and talented children

 Like all children, gifted and talented children can behave in challenging ways sometimes.
 But their challenging behaviour can happen for particular reasons.
 For example, it can happen because they: